WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 ## DID resolution

 DID Auth depends on the ability to resolve a DID to its associated DID Document.
 Therefore all security considerations associated with DID resolution must be taken into account.
 Among other topics, this includes caching behavior of a DID resolver, as well as metadata about the DID resolution process (e.g. has the DID Document been retrieved via a blockchain full node, or via an untrusted intermediary lookup service).

+## Hardware wallet

+The DID Auth challenge may be forwarded to a hardware wallet, that upon an _identity owner_'s physical interaction, will create a response and send it back to the _relying party_.

 ## Single log-out